-Position: Adjunct Assistant Professor, Dance
+Position: Adjunct Auxiliary Associate Professor, Dance

 Location: Shingleton Hall, Room 30

-Employed Since: 2014
+Employed Since: 1990

 B.A., West Virginia University

-Mary Robare is a dance teacher, choreographer, and former Broadway performer.
-A graduate of the famed LaGuardia High School of Performing Arts in New York City, she performed on Broadway in Little Me, On Your Toes, Wind in the Willows and Singin’ in the Rain; in National Tours of A Chorus Line, On Your Toes, and Nunsense (reprising the role she originated in the first full-length production); in the MGM movie, Those Lips, Those Eyes; as a soloist with the Garden State Ballet, and in numerous industrial shows and television commercials.
-She worked as Randolyn Zinn’s assistant choreographer on Broadway and at the New York City Opera, and served as a dancer, dance captain and assistant to the legendary Agnes de Mile during pre-production of her ballet, The Informer, which was premiered by American Ballet Theatre at the Metropolitan Opera House.
+Mary Robare is a dance teacher, director, choreographer and former Broadway performer.
+A graduate of the famed LaGuardia High School of Performing Arts in New York City, she performed on Broadway in “Little Me,” “On Your Toes,” “Wind in the Willows” and “Singin’ in the Rain;” in national tours of “A Chorus Line,” “On Your Toes” and “Nunsense,” (reprising the role she originated in the first full-length production); in the MGM movie, “Those Lips, Those Eyes;” as a soloist with the Garden State Ballet, and in numerous concert dance performances, industrial shows and television commercials.
+She worked as Randolyn Zinn’s assistant choreographer on Broadway and at the New York City Opera, and served as a dancer, dance captain and assistant to the legendary Agnes de Mille during pre-production of her ballet, “The Informer,” which American Ballet Theatre produced at the Metropolitan Opera House.